Hazel Grove (Stockport electoral ward)

 Hazel Grove is an electoral ward in the Metropolitan Borough of Stockport.
 It elects three Councillors to Stockport Metropolitan Borough Council using the first past the post electoral method, electing one Councillor every year without election on the fourth.

 It covers the eastern part of Hazel Grove, including Norbury Moor and Torkington Park.
 Together with Bredbury & Woodley, Bredbury Green and Romiley, Marple North, Marple South and Offerton it constitutes the Hazel Grove Parliamentary constituency.

 Councillors

-Hazel Grove electoral ward is represented in Westminster by William Wragg MP for Hazel Grove.
+Hazel Grove electoral ward is represented in Westminster by Lisa Smart MP for Hazel Grove.